spinnaker/spinnaker.github.io/setup/features/notifications/index.md

 ## HipChat

-For Hipchat, you will need to create a hipchat [authentication token](https://www.hipchat.com/docs/apiv2/auth) that is able to post messages.
+For Hipchat, you will need to create a hipchat [authentication token](https://www.hipchat.com/docs/apiv2/auth){:target="\_blank"} that can post messages.

 in echo.yml
 ```